tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: https://www.wikiart.org/en/paul-cezanne/house-and-farm-at-jas-de-bouffan-1887

-Loran's book includes photographs of Cézanne's motifs, and there are two photographs of this one in section VII on page 52.
+Loran's book includes photographs of Cézanne's motifs, and there are two photographs of this one in section VII, *Problems of Perspective* on page 52.
-Unfortunately, these two photographs are not the best.
+The two photographs of this motif are not the best, and Loran admits they "make the disappointing and prosaic truth clear enough" [p.
+53].

-Moreover, it should be enough to say that in the photographs the house does not look like it is ready to tip over!
+Most importantly, in the photographs the house does not look like it is ready to tip over!
+Loran writes that this "leftward-leaning axis of the house may be understood as a distortion that increases the tension of the house in relation to the four sides of the frame" [p.
+53].

+To my eyes, this tipping of the axes makes the painting come alive, while Loran asserts it "always suggested to me the setting for a melodramatic scene in a Dostoievski novel".
+He goes on to claim "the window shapes, giving a somewhat haunted or deserted aspect to the scene, also contribute to the dramatic effect" [p.
+53].

-Given Loran's sketch, definition, Cézanne's rendering of the motif, and the fact that the house is not actually leaning in real life, we can see that the "plastic means" is essentially the way a painter interprets or projects three-dimensional subject matter onto the two dimensions of the picture plane.
+Given Loran's sketch, his definition of the plastic means, Cézanne's rendering of the motif, and the fact that the house is not actually leaning in real life, we can start to understand the "plastic means" as essentially the way a painter interprets or projects three-dimensional subject matter onto the two dimensions of the picture plane.

 -------- So far, so good. -------